square/pylink/docs/installation.rst

 .. note::

-   This library is known to support Python versions 2.4 - 2.7.
-Support for versions higher than 2.7 is not guaranteed.
+   This library is known to support Python versions 3.7 - 3.9.
+Support for versions higher than 3.9 is not guaranteed.
+As of version 2.0, support for Python 2.X is no longer available.

 Basic Installation
 ------------------